 Meat & Fat Intake

-Substantial evidence also exists that when it comes to preventing chronic disease, it isn’t about how much fat you consume but rather the type of fats that are in your diet and of course, how many calories you consume.
-Monounsaturated fats and some polyunsaturated fats have been shown to be have a role in stabilizing blood sugar, preventing diabetes and decreasing your risk of heart disease.
+Substantial evidence exists that when it comes to preventing chronic disease, it isn’t about how much fat you consume but rather the type of fats that are in your diet, and of course, how many calories you consume.
+Monounsaturated fats and some polyunsaturated fats have been shown to have a role in stabilizing blood sugar, preventing diabetes and decreasing your risk of heart disease.
 Omega-3 fatty acids have well documented cardio-protective effects as well, [27,28,29,30]and wild meats consumed as they are in hunter gatherer societies contain very high levels of omega-3 fatty acids.
-A nutrient that is very much lacking in the modern Western diet as grain fed beef has very low levels of the heart friendly omega-3 fatty acids and it should be noted that even grass fed meat has far lower levels than wild game.
-(See my article on omega-3 fatty acid sources here) Saturated fat has been maligned as a causative factor in cardiovascular disease and many institutions such as the World Health Organization and –recommend lower intakes as a preventative factor against heart disease[15,31] That being said, many studies contradict these findings and so do the examples of non-Western societies that consume large quantities of saturated fats without major incidences of cardiovascular disease, however it should be noted that the meat and meat derived products consumed in those parts of the world are not similar to what we eat here in the United States.
+A nutrient that is very much lacking in the modern Western diet, as grain fed beef has very low levels of heart friendly omega-3 fatty acids and even grass fed meat has far lower omega-3 levels than wild game.
+(See my article on omega-3 fatty acid sources here) Saturated fat has been maligned as a causative factor in cardiovascular disease and many institutions such as the World Health Organization, recommend lower intakes as a preventative factor against heart disease[15,31] However, many studies contradict these findings and so do the examples of non-Western societies that consume large quantities of saturated fats without major incidences of cardiovascular disease.
+But it should be noted that the meat and meat derived products consumed in those parts of the world are not the same as what we eat here in the United States.

-In many parts of the world, the bucolic picture of livestock grazing on verdant pastures is very much the norm, but in many developed countries, this picture was replaced thanks in part to the advent of new technologies developed during the Industrial Revolution.
+In many parts of the world, the bucolic picture of livestock grazing on verdant pastures was very much the norm.
+But in many developed countries, this picture was replaced thanks in part to the advent of new technologies developed during the Industrial Revolution.
 By the 1850’s, those new technologies allowed for larger grain harvests and better transportation of both grain and cattle.
 With this came the practice of feeding cows an increasingly grain based diet, since grain was found to be far easier (and cheaper) to grow and store than grass.
-The problem is that grains are not and never were a natural part of a cow’s diet.
+The problem is that grains are not a natural part of a cow’s diet.
 The digestive tract of a cow evolved over millions of years to be able to digest grass and it is designed to do just that.
-A cow’s stomach acts like a giant fermentation plant, containing large amounts of bacteria that converts grass into the very nutrients the cow needs to grow and thus produce meat.
+A cow’s stomach acts like a giant fermentation plant, containing large amounts of bacteria that converts grass into the nutrients the cow needs to grow and produce meat.
 The more concentrated fats, proteins and carbohydrates found in grains such as corn and soy create a serious dilemma for a cow’s digestive system.
-Eating grain based feed makes cattle grow fatter in the same way feeding processed foods that are not part of our natural diet makes humans fatter- and the consequences are just as deadly as well for the cow.
-Grains alter the delicate balance of bacteria in its gut and thus the animal suffers from a never ending case of indigestion -one that will ultimately bring about an early demise.
-Which is of little consequence since the cows reach market weight long before the premature death that awaits them from eating a grain based diet.
+Eating grain based feed makes cattle grow fatter in the same way feeding processed foods that are not part of our natural diet makes humans fatter.
+And the consequences are just as deadly for cows.
+Grains alter the delicate balance of bacteria a cow’s gut and so the animal suffers a never ending case of indigestion, which ultimately brings about its early demise.
+This isn’t something farmers worry about though as cows reach market weight and are slaughtered long before the premature death that they would suffer from eating a grain based diet.

 Increased Profits From Grain Feeding Come With Increased Incidence of Sick Livestock

-Unlike their grass fed counterparts, grain fed cows are sickly by nature and the practice of penning cattle in feedlots so they move less and grow fatter faster doesn’t help their overall health either.
-Cattle, like all animals, evolved to have a certain level of activity as part of their natural grazing habits, a degree of activity that is impossible inside a feedlot.
-Before 1850 almost all the cattle in the United States were free range or pasture fed and it would take 4 to 5 years for them to reach a size where they were deemed ready for slaughter, but by 1885 the use of feedlots and overfeeding made it possible to raise a cow weighing well over a ton in as little as 2 years.
-These factors introduced another new addition to the human diet- marbled meat.
+Unlike their grass eating and free ranging counterparts, grain fed cows are sickly by nature.
+Cattle are penned in feedlots so they move less and grow fatter faster, but this adversely affects their health, as it would any other animal.
+Cattle, like all animals, evolved to have a certain level of movement and activity as a natural part of their grazing habits.
+Activity that is impossible to replicate when penned inside a feedlot.
+Before 1850, almost all the cattle in the United States were free range or pasture fed, and it would take 4 to 5 years for cattle to reach the size where they were deemed ready for slaughter.
+By 1885, the use of feedlots and overfeeding, made it possible to raise a cow weighing well over a ton in as little as 2 years.
+This practice then introduced another new addition to the human diet in the form of marbled meat.
 Meat that is unnaturally high in saturated fats.
-Higher saturated fat content means less muscle and less muscle means that the meat is more tender and ‘juicy’- qualities that consumers appreciate but may not necessarily be in their best interests health wise.
+Higher saturated fat content means less muscle, and less muscle means that the meat is more tender and ‘juicy.’
+All qualities that consumers prefer, ones that are not necessarily healthy.

 Marbled Meat- A Novel Addition To The Human Diet